chaewonkong/harusijak_rn/manager/README.md

 ## See Employees
 A user can only access to his/her employees.
 It uses auth to verify.

+## Send Message
+Send message notification of sifht to employee.

 ## Update and Delete Employees